 Drones take us to the awesome side of the technology.
 Just Google the uses of drones and you will see millions of search results leading you to pages with their own lists of the applications of drones.
 These flying wonders have provided easier ways to do things in a shorter period of time.

 The tasks of the law enforcement and security forces such as the military and the police, as well as the media and journalism sector, are greatly alleviated with the use of drones.
-Environmentalists, farmers, engineers, geographical analysts and real estate specialists also benefit with this technology.
+Environmentalists, farmers, engineers, geographical analysts, and real estate specialists also benefit from this technology.
 In the coming years, more applications will surely be discovered.
 Just imagine what features and capabilities top rated drones in the future would have.
 These flying wonders truly have revolutionized the way people do business and carry out tasks.

 2. Cheap, efficient and easy to deploy

 Unmanned vehicles save money by cutting out expenses for manpower and fuel.
 Because drones can provide an accurate view of a hard-to-reach area, it is a great tool for surveillance and search and rescue operations without allotting too much cost.
 It is also a cheaper and more convenient alternative to helicopters because it is easier to fly despite having the capacity to do the same job.

 3. Great for photography and motion pictures